silverrowan/Codebits/Unorganized Notes/Data Types in Ruby.md

 ### Symbols
 - similar to strings in some ways
 - create by using a colon in front of a word `:symbol`
+    - surprisingly, symbol names dont have to be valid variable names if encased in strings.
+        - :name
+        - :a_symbol
+        - :"also a symbol!"
-- normally symbols dont contain spaces, if have mult words, concat with underscores `:like_this
+- normally symbols do'nt contain spaces, if have mult words, concat with underscores `:like_this
 - when to use symbols vs strings?
     - not a hard line/ clear definition
     - rule of thumb: if the text itself is data, use a string.
 If its *code* use a symbol (especially if its used as a key in hashes)